 Mortgage payments are available to both types of borrowers who hold residential or buy-to-let mortgages, which means landlords also have assistance of rental payments are affected.

 The full proposal is in detail below:

 When it comes to Mortgage Payment Holidays, we recommend speaking to one of our Mortgage Advisors in Middlesbrough rather than going directly applying for a Mortgage Payment Holiday straight away if the situation is critical so you can make sure you’re making the right approach.
-Lenders will be overloaded with calls and will be adhering to making sure the most urgent cases are prioritised.
+Lenders will be overloaded with calls and will be adhering to making sure the most urgent cases are prioritized.

 Our Mortgage Advisors in Middlesbrough will talk with you and offer the correct Mortgage Advice in Middlesbrough fitted to your situation and see all the alternative options available to you.

 For a customer, up to date with payments, not in arrears and impacted by COVID-19, the process will be as follows: